mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 Both investigate a topic with skepticism hoping to tell a great story.

 Journalists may interrogate and scrutinize their eye-witness interviews.
 They may analyze crime scene photographs for clues.
 They double-check the facts to ensure that their information is correct and up-to-date.
-Journalists even digg for new angles to better understand the issues involved.
+Journalists even dig for new angles to better understand the issues involved.
 Then when the investigation is complete, they write up their findings for editorial review by their peers.

 - Isn't this at its heart, the Scientific Method?